 - The contact information of anyone who witnessed your accident or the harm you suffered, as they could provide a statement later on.

-One of the solicitors on our panel could help you with gathering evidence for your particular claim as part of their services.
-Contact our advisors today to see if you could work with one of the solicitors on our panel.
+One of our solicitors could help you with gathering evidence for your particular claim as part of their services.
+Contact our advisors today to see if you could work with our solicitors.

 Your Rights When Filing A Claim